zytx800/Notes-on-Bypassing-Internet-Censorship/README.md

 - Free $200 credit for 12 months for new customers
 - Free **100 GB** data traffic monthly to internet, see more [Azure data traffice bandwidth pricing](https://azure.microsoft.com/en-us/pricing/details/bandwidth/)
-- Azure account registration is currently not supported for Myanmar region, but VISA credit cards issued by Myanmar's Banks can be used.
+- ***Azure account registration is currently not supported for Myanmar region***, but VISA credit cards issued by Myanmar's Banks can be used.
 (Ask your friends who are in a Microsoft Azure supported country to help you sign up)
 - [Microsoft Azure Website Link](https://azure.microsoft.com/en-us/free)

 ### 1.4 Google Cloud Platform